AI Tools·

 • I use the command line a lot and wanted to create a tool that would make my life easier.

-• i'll find a fzf or fzf equivalent for python cli list like i'm use in my typescript cli tools.
+• I'll find an fzf or fzf equivalent for Python CLI lists like I'm used to in my TypeScript CLI tools.

 First Steps